-The Worm's community marriage ceremony indicates that marital relations were in no way perceived as something that should be concealed.
+The Worms’ community marriage ceremony indicates that marital relations were in no way perceived as something that should be concealed.
 The consummation of the marriage was a public event marked by a communal ceremony, and the sexual act performed by the couple was accompanied by members of the community both prior to the consummation and following it as well.
+Therefore, Riẓba could not possibly have concealed the fact that his marriage was unconsummated.
 In any case, marital relations were not viewed as something that causes embarrassment which one should avoid discussing in public.
 Riẓba’s declaration is therefore not an exceptional statement indicating that he was a unique persona.
+Impotence was discussed openly and unambiguously in Jewish society.
+In later periods, the subject was addressed candidly in training booklets.
+In letter writing guides, which instructed young men in the art of writing, impotence was considered a legitimate subject for a sample letter.
 It should be mentioned that the tight social supervision of the individual in the middle Ages in both general society and Jewish society included the sexual realm, so that the failure to consummate the marriage was a public matter.
-In the general society, the couple could expect a humiliating ceremony called charivari, where young men darkened their faces, put on women's clothes, and assembled in front of the couple house, beating on wine vats, ringing bells, and rattling swords.
+In the general society, the couple could expect a humiliating ceremony called charivari, where young men darkened their faces, put on women's clothes, and assembled in front of the couple’s house, beating on wine vats, ringing bells, and rattling swords.

 3 The Attitude toward the Body and Marital Relations in the Middle Ages

-The description of the wedding ceremony is compatible with the knowledge we have about the lack of sexual privacy at the middle Ages in Jewish and general society.
+The description of the wedding ceremony is compatible with the knowledge we have about the lack of sexual privacy in the Middle Ages in Jewish and general society.
 Additional evidence for the open attitude toward nudity and marital relations in medieval Jewish society can be provided.
 A ruling included in the responsa of R. Meir of Rothenburg forbids women washing in a bathhouse to use a non-Jewish male attendant: “My master, our rabbi, forbade women washing in the bathhouse to use a non-Jewish male attendant for two reasons.”
 The necessity of forbidding this conduct in a written responsum indicates that exposure to a male stranger while bathing was perceived as permissible behavior.
 This reality is also reflected in a regulation by R. Judah Mintz in the early sixteenth century Italy: "No woman should be washed by a Gentile man in the bath house, but only by a Jewish or Gentile woman, and no male should be allowed to enter the place where the woman go about nude in the bath house.
 However, if a woman needs bloodletting or suction cups, she can be treated by a Gentile man while covering up every possible part of her body, only leaving the necessary parts exposed, and even this is on condition that two women are with her.”

 In a similar way, in his memories, Asher of seventeenth century Reichshofen recalled building a washroom in his winter house.
 His main reason for constructing this washroom was to avoid what was common practice in Reichshofen: "An animal custom is practiced here, for the uncircumcised, they and their wives go to one washroom, and the same was practiced among the circumcised and their wives, they go among the uncircumcised and their wives.”
-Asher attributed his desire to refrain from using a bathhouse used by both man and women, to zeal for god's honor.
+Asher attributed his desire to refrain from using a bathhouse used by both man and women, to zeal for God's honor.